-The accompanying unaudited consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information.
-Accordingly, they do not include all the information and disclosures required by GAAP for complete financial statements.
-Operating results for the three and six months ended June 30, 2017 are not necessarily indicative of the results that may be expected for the year ending December 31, 2017 or for any other interim period or other future year.
+The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information.
+Accordingly, they do not include all the information and disclosures required by US GAAP for complete financial statements.
+Operating results for the three and nine months ended September 30, 2017 are not necessarily indicative of the results that may be expected for the year ending December 31, 2017 or for any other interim period or other future year.
 In the opinion of management, the unaudited consolidated financial statements include all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation.
 These unaudited consolidated financial statements and related notes should be read in conjunction with the consolidated financial statements and notes for the fiscal year ended December 31, 2016 included in the Company's Annual Report filed on Form 10-K for the year ended December 31, 2016 filed with the Securities and Exchange Commission (the "SEC") on April 5, 2017.